-(select one):
+ct one):

 SSI standard

-Optional state supplement standard
+Optional state supplement sta ndard

-Medically needy income standard
+Medically needy income stand lard

-The special income level for institutionalized persons
+The special income level for in nstitutionalized persons

-A percentage of the Federal poverty level
+A percentage of the Federal p overty level

+Specify percentage:

 The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised ii.
+Specify dollar amount: If this amount changes, this item will be revised

+The following formula is used to determine the needs allowance:

+Specify formula:

+Other

+Specify:

+ii.
 If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.